 It’s not every day that students can represent the country at an international competition, but after years of training and practice, junior Isabella Taylor competed in the United States Lifesaving Association’s (USLA) National Competition in Virginia Beach August 7-10 and earned a spot with Team USA to compete at the International Surf Rescue Challenge in Durban, South Africa Sept.
 28 to Oct.
 2.

-Taylor first found herself swimming when she joined the Heritage Aquatic team at the age of five.
-She met Coach Nobutaka Tan and has been training with him since.
-Taylor practices swimming six days a week – 3:30-6:00 PM after school during the week and Saturdays from 8-11 AM, but she doesn’t stop there.
-Her swimming skills have surpassed the edges of a pool, however, into open water.
-Every Sunday she trains with her open water group for about three hours.
+Taylor first found herself swimming when she joined the Heritage Aquatic team at the age of five, where she first met Coach Nobutaka Tan and began her years training with him.
+Eleven years later, Taylor’s swimming regiment has changed slightly, with practices six days a week – 3:30-6:00 PM after school and Saturdays from 8-11 AM, but she doesn’t stop there.
+As if hours in a pool every day wasn’t enough for her, Taylor’s swimming skills have surpassed the edges of a pool and into open water, where she trains with her open water group for three hours every Sunday.

 Taylor drags her surfboard out of the ocean as part of her events in Virginia Beach.
 “I see myself continuing with USLA for the next several years in order to hopefully attend more international competitions,” Taylor said.
 (Photo submitted by Isabella Taylor)

-In order to compete for Team USA national coaches selected Taylor based on not just her performance at this USLA nationals, but her other regional and state swimming placings as well.
+In order to compete for Team USA, national coaches selected Taylor based on not only her performance at this USLA nationals, but her other regional and state swimming placings as well.

 “Isabella is a dedicated swimmer and very focused,” Coach Tan said.
 “She is also a great team player with awesome personality.”